Agrof-ile/yeswiki-carto/README.md

+///////////// Edit by Nicolas /////////////
+# YesWiki Carto fork installation on a VPS
+This project is a fork of YesWiki to create a mapping tool on the platform Nicolas LENGLET for Agrof'île, June-July 2023
+///////////// End of the edit /////////////

 # YesWiki

 [YesWiki](https://yeswiki.net) is a Free Software under the AGPL licence, made for creating and managing your website, in a collaborative way.